blackfireio/documentation/up-and-running/reverse-proxies.rst

 In order to successfully profile your application, several HTTP headers are processed by the client.
-These headers are required to pass through to and from your application (and the Blacfkire probe).
+These headers are required to pass through to and from your application (and the Blackfire probe).

 Request Headers
 ~~~~~~~~~~~~~~~